MrPerruche/BRCI/doc/brick_rigs.rst

     * - Info
       - This unit comes from earlier versions when size was stored as 16-bit integers.
 Brick sizes were limited to multiples of 10 centimeters.
-      - Centimeters (aka.
-Unreal Engine Units) is the unit used by default in Unreal Engine.
+      - Centimeters (or Unreal Engine Units) is the unit used by default in Unreal Engine.
       - Meters are used for elements exposed to players.